manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 Informally this lower bound captures the following:
 *if there are only three parties $A,B,C$ and say $B$ and $C$ blame each other for lying and provide no proof-of-malice to $A$, then $A$ has no way to decide between $B$ and $C$. $A$ has no way to know who to trust and agree with.*

-**[Fisher, Lynch and Merritt 1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf): It is impossible to solve Synchronous [Agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) against a computationally unbounded Byzantine adversary if $f \geq n/3$.**
+**[Fisher, Lynch and Merritt 1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf): It is impossible to solve synchronous [agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) in a plain authenticated channels model if $f \geq n/3$.**